Addressing or referring to the Bishop

 - E-mail: firstname.lastname@example.org

-- Pam provides administrative support to the Bishop and the whole team, working closely with both Emma and Lindsay; she manages the Bishop’s official accounts and makes arrangements for hospitality at Bishopscourt.
+- Klare provides administrative support to the Bishop and the whole team, working closely with both Emma and Lindsay; she coordinates the administration of clergy appointment procedures and makes arrangements for hospitality at Bishopscourt.

 - E-mail: email@example.com